friedelschoen/fiss/readme.md

 ## Installation

 FISS is written in C and POSIX Shell.
-To compile this project following tools are required:
+To compile this project, the following tools are required:

 -   `gcc` (or a gcc-compatible compiler like `clang`)
 -   `make`